 Do you like orange marmalade? the bitter-sweet tangy kind with real pieces of orange peel in it?
 So do I. Sooo good on a fresh slice of bread, even better if you sneak in some butter.

 How about sugar? lots of industrial, processed, white sugar? do you like that? oh, and some Fructose (another name for sugar)? how about vegetable Gum? do you like THAT (what is that anyway?) in your marmalade? and fruit acid?
 Or mineral salt? want some of that?
 I didn’t think so.
 Neither do I. Unfortunately, that’s what you are going to get in that marmalade jar you bought in the supermarket.
-If you are the obsessive kind (like yours truly) that actually reads and compares food labels, you know how almost impossible it is to find a jar of fruit confiture or marmalade that contains enough FRUIT.
-In most cases the first ingredient on the list will be sugar, folowed by some kind of preservative.
+If you are the obsessive kind (like yours truly) that actually reads and compares food labels, you know impossible it is to find a jar of marmalade that contains enough FRUIT.
+In most cases the first ingredient on the list will be sugar, followed by some kind of preservative.
 Fruits are often third or fourth on the list.
 Yikes.

 This is where this recipe comes in to solve all your fructose anxieties.
 It contains none.
 Vegetable Gum neither.
 It contains nothing but oranges and brown sugar.
 It also takes about 15 minutes to make.
 IN THE MICROWAVE.

 This recipe yields no more than a cup, a cup and a half of marmalade.
 It’s great loaded into these small glass jars you kept for whatever reason and handed as a hostess gift (your mother-in-law will be impressed), or as a pick me up for a good friend feeling under the weather.

 You will need: (for a small jar.
 Double the recipe as needed and adjust your cooking time accordingly)

 2 large oranges (you will end up with roughly 2 cups of fruit pieces)